revive-k/Machine-Coding/TicTacToe/src/com/company/readme.md

 If sequence is found then current player wins the game.
 It generates moves randomly.
 In order to change board dimension, edit value of row & col in Main class.
 To see output, simply run the code.
-Each move prints move made with board state after the move
+Each move prints move made with board state after the move.

 Formula for sequence length: this.matchCountToWin = Math.min(5, Math.min(row, column));